open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/_index.md

-As [ops](/docs/getting-started/ops/) you will find [zero-code](/docs/concepts/instrumentation/zero-code) solutions for many languages, that will add instrumentation to an application without you knowing about the inner workings of that application.
+As [ops](/docs/getting-started/ops/) you will find [zero-code](/docs/concepts/instrumentation/zero-code) solutions for many languages that add instrumentation to an application without having to know about the inner workings of that application or service.

-For most languages it is possible to use both approaches at the same time, so you can start with a zero-code approach to gain insights quickly and then update your code with embedded more granular observability.
+For most languages, you can use both approaches at the same time, so that you can start with a zero-code approach to gain insights quickly and then update your code with embedded, more granular observability you add manually.